pjsip/pjproject_docs/docs/source/pjsua2/presence.rst

 Subscribing to Buddy's Presence Status
 ---------------------------------------
-To subscribe to buddy's presence status, you need to add a buddy object and subscribe to buddy's presence status.
+To subscribe to buddy's :cpp:class:`presence status <pj::PresenceStatus>`, you need to add a buddy object and subscribe to buddy's presence status.
 The snippet below shows a sample code to achieve these:

 .. code-block:: c++